Skip to main content

 The Department of English has presented the Dantzler and Farquhar awards annually since 1953.
 Many of the winners have gone on to have successful literary careers.

-Paper manuscripts should be submitted to Professor Gurney Norman, Department of English, University of Kentucky, Lexington, KY 40506.
-They can also be hand delivered
+Paper manuscripts should be submitted to Professor Gurney Norman, Department of English, University of Kentucky,

 by Whitney Harder